sgbalogh/omeka_GeoBlacklightMetadata-JSON/README.md

 # GeoBlacklight Metadata-JSON plugin for Omeka

 ###Overview
-This repo is a plugin for [Omeka](http://omeka.org/) (2.3+) which fascilitates the collection of metadata about geospatial datasets, in accordance with the [GeoBlacklight Schema](https://github.com/geoblacklight/geoblacklight-schema).
+This repo is a plugin for [Omeka](http://omeka.org/) (2.3+) which facilitates the collection of metadata about geospatial datasets, in accordance with the [GeoBlacklight Schema](https://github.com/geoblacklight/geoblacklight-schema).
 For background on the GeoBlacklight project, [see here](http://journal.code4lib.org/articles/9710).

 This plugin allows users to submit metadata––using Dublin Core, GeoRSS, and GeoBlacklight-specific inputs––and generate JSON-formatted records for use in Solr with the [GeoBlacklight](http://geoblacklight.org/) dataset discovery platform.